Apparlim/phishing-email-detector/README.md

 ## ⚠️ Disclaimer

-This tool is designed to assist in identifying potential phishing emails but should not be the only kind of the method of email security.
-Always verify suspicious emails through official channels.
+Although this tool is intended to help detect possible phishing emails, it shouldn't be the exclusive approach to email security.
 ## Acknowledgments

 - OpenAI for GPT API